sudarsun/compl-ai/README.md

 > [!IMPORTANT]
 > Before cloning the repository, make sure you have [git lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) (Large File Storage) extension installed.
+> Also, ensure you have `nvidia-container-toolkit` (or equivalent for your OS) installed on the host machine while using GPUs via docker.

 Clone the repository and fetch all the submodules: